GFD-Tifr/.github/profile/README.md

 # GFD-Tifr

-Welcome to the official Github organization page for GFD-Tife!
+Welcome to the official Github organization page for GFD-Tifr!
 Here we host the common repositories having codes, plots, notes and more on the projects different people are working on.

 ## Members